Jathunya/netflix-clone/README.md

 Want to run this locally?
 Just follow these steps:

 ## 📦 Setup & Installation
-1.Clone this repository to your local machine.
+1. Clone this repository to your local machine.
-2.Run npm install to install dependencies.
+2. Run `npm install` to install dependencies.
-3.Run npm run dev to start the development server.
+3. Run `npm run dev` to start the development server.